kylebarron/parquet-wasm/README.md

 ## Future work

-- [ ] Async support to make requests for Parquet chunks directly from Rust. **If you're familiar with Rust async, I would love some help in [#96](https://github.com/kylebarron/parquet-wasm/pull/96)** :slightly_smiling_face:.
-This would additionally support:
-  - [ ] Pushdown predicate filtering, to download only chunks that match a specific condition
+- [ ] Example of pushdown predicate filtering, to download only chunks that match a specific condition
 - [ ] Column filtering, to download only certain columns
-  - [ ] Async iterable support, to return chunks as they arrive
 - [ ] More tests

 ## Acknowledgements